mathspp/mathspp/pages/03.workshops/_features-more-to-come/features.en.md

 I _really_ like teaching, sharing knowledge in general and public speaking!
 And I am, _at least_, decent at doing those things, so if you want to invite me to lead a workshop/talk a little bit about science (especially mathematics and computation, as those are the sciences that I know something about), [invite me](mailto:mathspp@mathspp.com)!

-I have several interests and if you want me to talk about something I have never learned, it is an excellent opportunity for me to learn!
+If you want me to talk about something I have never learned, it is an excellent opportunity for me to learn!
 I find it particularly enjoyable when my audience is composed of middle school, high school or college-level students.
 Maybe it is because I never had a nice audience composed of adults...

+Here are some of the things that interest me and that I like reading about: